 Growing up the problems that I had included chronic constipation – and so I have been on numerous laxatives daily and have been given many enemas.
 In school nobody knew about this and I kept it hidden very well – apart from my bloated stomach, which was rather obvious!

 In my late teen/adult years my health was getting harder to control.
 The enemas and laxatives were not working and after so many hospital visits I was asked to try peristeen (anal irrigation).
 I tried using this system for half a year but it didn’t help.

-In my late teen/adult years my health was getting harder to control.
+In my late teen into the adult years my health was getting harder to control.

 Having these problems, and the fact they were ‘invisible’ stopped me from enjoying sleepovers with friends and the stress of school just made the symptoms a lot worse.

 In 2014 I was admitted to hospital due to not having a bowel movement for 3/4 months.
 I stayed for 5 weeks on 2 enemas a day and laxatives plus a manual evacuation under general anesthetic once a week which failed.